-US stocks trade cautiously higher ahead of more earnings
+US stocks trade higher on Brexit deal news

-U.S. equity futures are pointing to a slightly higher open as investors examine earnings results and look for additional progress in trade negotiations.
+U.S. equity futures have turned around and are moving higher after a tweet by British Prime Minister Boris Johnson said that a Brexit deal had been reached.

 Continue Reading Below